COVID-19 Response Fund Grant Guidelines

-- Organizations that discriminate on the basis of age, disability, ethnic origin, gender, sexual orientation, race or religion.
+- The Foundation does not make grants from its discretionary funds to organizations that discriminate on the basis of age, disability, ethnic origin, gender, sexual orientation, race or religion.

 - Building improvements of leased property.
 PCF typically will not invest in building improvements to property not owned by the nonprofit applicant organization.
 Some exceptions may be made at the discretion of the board to property owned by the city or school district or other public entity or for exceptionally long term lease arrangements.

 Grant Report Deadlines and Compliance — Strict reporting requirements must be followed in order to qualify for future grants.
 Reporting instructions for PCF’s COVID-19 Response Fund Grants will be made available in PCF’s online system at a later time.